Christobel Mattingley 1931 - 2019

 Known for her compassion and commitment to social justice, Christobel Mattingley wrote over thirty books for children during her career, many of which were award-winning titles.
 In 1990 she received the Advance Australia Award for Service to Literature and in 1996 she was made a Member of the Order of Australia for service to literature and for community service through her commitment to social and cultural issues.
 Her book 'Rummage' (illustrated by Patricia Mullins) won CBCA Book of the Year: Younger Readers in 1982 and her young adult book 'No Gun for Asmir' received a High Commendation in the 1994 Australian Human Rights Awards.

 'On Monday, June 3 news filtered through that Christobel Mattingley had passed away in Adelaide, aged 87.
 The news hit me in the chest as I realised one of Australia’s foremost writers would not be writing anymore.
 I looked forward to reading and reviewing her books.
 Her clarity of style and sense of purpose as a writer always shone through.
 Although she did win many awards for her writing and her services to the writing industry, I don’t think her work got the attention it truly deserved.
 Christobel’s writing was ground-breaking in so many ways.
 Her Asmir series heralded a new genre for young adult readers, and helped us all understand the plight of refugees.
 Her deep love of, and commitment to, Indigenous storying led her to edit Survival in our Own Land, and later write the Maralinga story from the perspective of the Yalata and Oak Valley peoples.
 She was humble, and gracious and generous.
 I selfishly mourn her passing, not just because I won’t hear her lovely voice or be greeted by her sparkling eyes again, but because she still had so many stories to tell.
 On her website, FAQ page in answer to the question 'How long does it take to write a book?', Christobel wrote, “It’s taken me all my life.”
 Rest in peace Christobel and thank you for a life well lived and for your stories well told.'
-Dedication by Sarah Mayor Cox.
+By Sarah Mayor Cox.

 Link to media release by Allen & Unwin.